AM (radio program): 20th century

 Robert Peach was the first host of AM when it first aired on the morning of 4 September 1967 on the ABC Radio 1 (metro) and ABC Radio 3 (regional) networks (now ABC Local Radio).
 The show aired on stations such as 2FC in Sydney, 2NA in Newcastle, 2CN in Canberra and 3AR in Melbourne.

 In advertisements published in newspapers prior to the first edition of AM being broadcast, the program was described as: "lively, topical half-hour of reports from home and overseas" with a promise the show would "talk about the kind of things that you talk about - at home, at work, on the train..."

-Introducing the first edition of AM, Peach said: "Good morning, I'm Robert Peach and every weekday morning from now on we'll be taking a fresh look at the world, what it's talking about, what people in the news are doing...”
+Introducing the first edition of AM, Peach said: "Good morning, I'm Robert Peach and every weekday morning from now on we'll be taking a fresh look at the world, what it's talking about, what people in the news are doing..."

 Aired every morning at 8:00am immediately after the 7:45am news bulletin, AM soon became Australia's most popular morning radio current affairs program.

 Two years later, ABC Radio's evening current affairs program, PM was created as a companion program, which became the ABC's flagship evening current affairs program.

-AM did have its critics in the early years.
+AM had its critics in the early years.
 In January 1968, AM was described by a journalist Harry Robinson in The Sydney Morning Herald as a flop.
 He said that this was due to "lifeless stories" and "dim presentation".
 The following month, Robinson described AM as "patchy" and "less than magnetic", stating: "some mornings the voice reports from overseas are lively and illuminating.
 On others they are like yesterday's loaf: dry.
 Australian stories are, with only few exceptions, banal and predictable."
 Robinson also opined that Wright deserved better material to deliver and that listeners deserved better stories to hear.

 Former ATN-7 newsreader Brian Wright took over as the host of AM in 1968 while Peach stayed on as a producer.
 Robinson said it was doubtful that Wright's presence would be enough to "lift" AM.

 Wright was succeeded in 1969 by Tony Lee - an Englishman who had served with the Britain's Fleet Air Arm during the Second World War before joining the ABC in Papua New Guinea while working for an oil exploration company.
 Lee hosted the show for six months before Robert Peach returned to the role in July 1969.

 However, Lee had to temporarily return to hosting duties when Peach sustained serious injuries when he and his wife were hit by a car while walking in Sydney.
 Peach suffered facial lacerations, broken ribs and two broken legs in the accident.
 Glenn Menzies then filled in for Peach as he recovered from his injuries.
 Peach returned to AM on 18 May 1970 while still undergoing physiotherapy.